AND-gates in ZX-calculus: Spider Nest Identities and QBC-completeness: Abstract

 \section{Abstract}

-In this note we exploit the utility of the triangle symbol in ZX-calculus, and its role within the ZX-representation of AND-gates in particular.
-First, we derive a decomposition theorem for large phase gadgets, something that is of key importance to recent developments in quantum circuit optimisation and T-count reduction in particular.
-Then, using the same rule set, we prove a completeness theorem for quantum Boolean circuits (QBCs), which adds to the plethora of complete reasoning systems under the umbrella of ZX-calculus.
+In this paper we exploit the utility of the triangle symbol which has a complicated expression in terms of spider diagrams in ZX-calculus, and its role within the ZX-representation of AND-gates in particular.
+First, we derive spider nest identities which are of key importance to recent developments in quantum circuit optimisation and T-count reduction in particular.
+Then, using the same rule set, we prove a completeness theorem for quantum Boolean circuits (QBCs) whose rewriting rules can be directly used for a new method of T-count reduction.
+We give an algorithm based on this method and show that the results of our algorithm outperform the results of all the previous best non-probabilistic algorithms.